Downing Street has ‘a lot of listening to do’ after election, says Swinney

 Speaking as results started coming in, Mr Swinney told the Press Association: “What I’m certain about is the SNP is going to be the leading party in the Scottish Parliament after these elections, and we will be so by a very considerable margin.”

-Meanwhile Mr Sarwar said Scottish Labour is “hurting”, telling reporters as he arrived at the count in Glasgow that “those who seek to divide us and use people with frustrations to divide us are going to win the day today”.
+Meanwhile Mr Sarwar said Scottish Labour was “hurting”, telling reporters as he arrived at the count in Glasgow that “those who seek to divide us and use people with frustrations to divide us are going to win the day today”.

 But Mr Sarwar hinted that he would not step down from his post despite the defeat, adding: “My party is hurting – we’re disappointed.